 - 2- 55oz boxes of washing soda

-- 3 bars Dr. Bronner’s Lavender Bar Castile Soap
+- 3 bars of Dr. Bronner’s Lavender Bar Castile Soap

 For the recipe, I add 2- 55oz boxes of washing soda to the bag.
-I cut up 3 bars of Dr. Bronner’s lavender castile soap (you can use whatever scent you like but I like the lavender).
+I cut up 3 bars of Dr. Bronner’s lavender castile soap (you can use whatever scent you like, but I like the lavender).
 I add these to my food processor, a little chunk at a time, with the cheese grater attachment until I have all the soap shredded.
-This is the only part that is a hassle and maybe a better more efficient way can be thought up but this is what I do.
+This is the only part that is a hassle, and maybe a better, more efficient way can be thought up, but this is what I do.
 I dump all the shreds out into a bowl and then fit the processing blade back onto the processor.
-I add 1 cup of the washing soda to the processor along with 15 drops each of lemon essential oil (for whitening and brightening) and tea tree essential oil (for its amazing disinfectant and antimicrobial/antibacterial properties) and then I add back in all the soap shreds.
-This allows the soap to incorporate into the soda and prevents gumming up.
+I add 1 cup of the washing soda to the processor along with 15 drops each of lemon essential oil (for whitening and brightening) and tea tree essential oil (for its amazing disinfectant and antimicrobial/antibacterial properties).
+Then I add back in all the soap shreds.
+This allows the soap to be incorporated into the soda and prevents gumming up.
 In the end, you won’t even see the shreds.

-Essential oils are optional but I love the smell of all three scents together in the laundry room.
-If you are concerned that I can’t count or forgot to mention a third essential oil, no worries, I was including the lavender scent from the soap in my three scents.
-You won’t smell them in the end as they disperse in the wash but my laundry does end up smelling so fresh and clean.
-This recipe yields 125 oz. at 250 loads if you only use 1T per load.
+Essential oils are optional, but I love the smell of all three scents in the laundry room.
+No worries if you are concerned that I can’t count or forgot to mention a third essential oil.
+I included the lavender scent from the soap in my three scents.
+You won’t smell them in the end as they disperse in the wash, but my laundry does end up smelling fresh and clean.
+This recipe yields 125 oz. with 250 loads if you only use 1T per load.
 For hard water, use 2 T per load.

-Just and FYI, but in a pinch, when life becomes overwhelming and I don’t have the time to make my own laundry soap, I use Molly’s Suds Peppermint Laundry Detergent .
-It is an excellent non-toxic detergent that performs well and smells great.
+Just so you know, when life becomes overwhelming, and I don’t have the time to make my own laundry soap, I use Molly’s Suds Peppermint Laundry Detergent.
+It is an excellent, non-toxic detergent that performs well and smells great.

 Oxygen Bleach